AI tools that flatter, blindly agree, and claim success before verification aren't helpful. They're annoying. We trained our model to stop doing that.

 This approach can feel like a shift if you're expecting constant positive feedback, but it is far more valuable if your priority is correctness and long-term maintainability.

-This is a deliberate product decision we’ve made at Cosine.
-It is something that immediately resonated with our senior engineers.
+This is a deliberate product decision we've made at Cosine.
+It immediately resonated with our senior engineers.
 They know the difficulty of using tools that are trained to please rather than to think carefully.

 Engineers don't need a model that cheers them on.
 They need a model that helps them do better work.

-A lot of the market has trained AI to be likeable.
+A lot of the market has trained AI to be likable.
 Cosine trained it to be useful.
-We think that’s the better trade.
+We think that's the better trade.

 Stop settling for polite.
 Demand something useful.
 We think you'll feel the difference right away.
 Try Cosine now.